Transcript from Focus Group Discussion

-So would you like to identify your voice?
+But would you want... your identifiable... your voice?
 Like some someone who could identify like, Oh, I know that voice?
-Because maybe if it's available online, it's not just people in Majuu (abroad), but also even your neighbors that could also theoretically access through online, isn't it?
-So how would you classify that?
+Because maybe if it's available online, it's not just people in majuu (Sheng: abroad) but also even your neighbors that could also theoretically access through online, isn't it?
+So how would you ...

 Again from from a positive response and the positive outcome, you know, literally what Kibereans say about selling photo is not literally taking it and selling it.
-It's it's part of the program for example, the the fundraising bit of it, that you see this is the photo you take and you fundraise it and exaggeration of facts.
-You see we are not saying that now that no take the risk without return.
-Doesn't he really understand the information.
-He gave out.
-How is it going to work in his or somebody else's interest without him having authority?
-That's what I was saying qualitative, the owners of it.
-So literally this is that is what people means no, you're taking my photo you're gonna sell and am not really saying you physically take it and sell it they're saying.
-Now we know that responses are generated from from these probably to fundraise.
-But then if you fundraise it might only benefit your organization and benefit a number of programs, it may not come directly to me, like he can direct you to that job.
+It's it's part of the program for example, the the fundraising bit of it, that you see this is the photo you take and out of fundraising and exaggeration of facts.
+You see, [MK-KM-S-08], I'm not saying that now you take Dougie's photo and you sell it.
+Dougie doesn't really understand that the information he gave out, how is it going to work in his or somebody else's interest without him having authority?
+That's what I was saying authoritatively, the ownage of it.
+So I think literally that is what people mean now if you're taking my photo you're gonna sell it, they're not really saying you are physically gonna sell it, they're saying "now we know that reports are generated from from these, probably to fundraise.
+But then if you fundraise it might only benefit your organization and benefit a number of programs, it might not really come directly to me, like it came directly to that girl.
 You know, and that is a very, that's a very success.
 Success Story.
 So, yeah, probably I think that is.

 Angela Okune 53:31

-So can I ask, what would you say then are the responsibilities of the researchers keeping in mind I think most of you have also done research.
+So can I ask, what would you say then are the responsibilities of the researchers, keeping in mind I think most of you have also done research.
 And you know, that sometimes you're also limited because you're also just a person.
-So what do you would you say, in your opinion, the responsibility for a researcher to do like what at minimum, what, what should every researcher feel like they have to do?
+So what do you would you say, in your opinion, the responsibility for a researcher to do...like what at minimum, ... should every researcher feel like they have to do?